DeboraFA/DeboraFA/README.md

 <h1 align="center">Hi 👋, I'm Débora</h1>

 I am Bachelor's degree in Statistics from the Federal University of Ceará (UFC).
-I am a master's degree in Teleinformatics Engineering and I am a PhD candidate in Teleinformatics Engineering at UFC.
-I have experience analyzing academic and business statistical data, as well as experience as a researcher and developer focused on Artificial Intelligence at Dell Lead, where I implemented Machine Learning and Deep Learning models for LIBRAS Sign Recognition.
+I am a master's degree in Teleinformatics Engineering and I am a PhD in Teleinformatics Engineering at UFC.
+I have experience analyzing academic and business statistical data, as well as experience as a researcher and developer focused on Artificial Intelligence.
 I have knowledge and experience in Data Science, development of Machine Learning and Deep Learning algorithms, as well as competence in Computer Vision and programming in Python and R.

 📌 Data Science;